 For instance, instructor-student contact can come in the form of a synchronous online lecture which would involve modeling the revising/editing stages of the writing process to students on a platform such as ConferZoom.
-Using the Screen Share function in ConferZoom, the instructor will choose one or two student conversations to discuss with the class in order to illustrate key points and conversational strategies that the students can incorporate in their own conversations.
-The students will submit their conversations to the 1st submission link in Canvas that has already been set up by the instructor, and the instructor will choose one or two conversations to exemplify to the class at that time with the permission of the students.
-The instructor will use the students' conversations to present the objective/activity for the day (e.g. how to use hedges and transitions in conversations).
-This allows other students to see their peers' conversations model their own conversations accordingly as well as ensures that instructor-student contact and engagement is effective.
+Using the Screen Share function in ConferZoom, the instructor will choose three student paragraphs to revise in order to model how students can strengthen their topic sentences.
+The students will submit their paper to the 1st submission link in Canvas that has already been set up by the instructor, and the instructor will choose the paragraphs to revise at that time.
+The instructor will use the students' writing to present the objective/activity for the day (e.g. how to construct a clear topic sentence).
+This allows other students to see their peers' writing and model their own writing accordingly as well as ensures that instructor-student contact and engagement is effective.